frankkienl/Convention/README.md

 Information for testers
 =======================

+Option A)
+Download APK-file from the 'releases' section.

+Option B)
+Use Google Play Store beta testing (recommended), see steps below.

 Step 1)
 Make sure that you have an Android Device (Smartphone of Tablet)
 Make sure that you have logged in on the Google Play Store app, with a Google account that has Google+, and that you can use on the PC as well.